-If you think through the 2-3 most common customer journeys on your site, can you come up with a matching offer or opt-in opportunity that is relevant for each?
-That’s where you should start.
+If you think through the 2-3 most common customer journeys on your site, can you come up with a relevant matching offer or opt-in opportunity for each?
+That's where you should start.

 Some ideas: showing newcomers your best-selling products and showing repeat customers your new stuff, or letting local customers know shipping is free.

 Two things can go very wrong after all that hard work you just put in to convert that high-quality traffic into potential leads (subscribers).

 1. You send them too many emails they’re not interested in.

 2. You don’t engage with them enough and lose momentum.